The Best Computer Desktop Backgrounds for Maximizing Your Productivity

 Vredeveldt and her colleagues had participants view a clip of a television show.
 Then, the researchers asked the subjects questions about the video.
 One group answered while staring at a blank screen, one answered with their eyes closed, one answered while viewing a screen with images on it, and a final group answered while staring at a blank screen—but while simultaneously listening to words in a foreign, unfamiliar language.
 Those from the first two groups were able to answer questions with significantly more accuracy, suggesting that visual—and audio too, but desktop backgrounds don't make noise—stimuli are distracting.

 Entrepreneur, in conjunction with productivity app Taskworld, took the liberty to detail how different colors affect workers and their respective performance.
 We understand that staring at a single color for eight hours is downright boring, so compromise, and check out these aesthetically minimalist desktop backgrounds.
-And while you’re at it, bring the same minimalistic sensibilities to decorating your walls.
-You—and your guests—will thank us later.

 Download from HD Wallpapers